philgyford/django-hines/README.md

 ### 1. Create a .env file

-Create a `.env` file containing the below (see the Django Settings section below for more details about the variables):
+Create a `.env` file containing the below (see the Custom Django Settings section below for more details about the variables):

     export ALLOWED_HOSTS='*'